kfitz/reading-notebook/en/pages/alonso.md

-Alonso, Carlos J et al. Crises and Opportunities: The Futures of Scholarly Publishing.
+# Alonso, Carlos J et al. *Crises and Opportunities: The Futures of Scholarly Publishing*.
 ACLS Occasional Paper, No. 57.
 New York: American Council of Learned Societies, 2003.

-Introduction
+## Introduction

 "In 1958, the American Council of Learned Societies sponsored a study to determine whether or not scholarly manuscripts face difficulties extrinsic to their merit in attaining publication.
 The study concluded that 'in most branches of the humanities and social sciences, at the present time, the uncomplicated scholarly manuscript of good quality can usually count upon reasonably rapid publication at no expense to the author.'
 This happy state of affairs was traced back to a major Ford Foundation program supporting university presses.
 Unfortunately, the past is indeed another country, and we can't get there from here."
 (Alonso et al 1)